Ordnance QF 25-pounder Short: Combat service

-The 9th Division's 2/7th Field Regiment employed the 25-pounder Short in combat for the first time during the Landing at Lae and subsequent operation to capture Lae township.
-The guns were disliked by some of the gunners due to their inaccuracy and strong muzzle blast.
-The 9th Division's staff officers regarded the weapon as a success, as it could be readily transported on small vehicles, boats and sledges.
-Jeeps proved to be unsuitable as gun tractors, however.
+The 9th Division employed the 25-pounder Short in combat for the first time during the September 1943 landing at Lae and subsequent operation to capture Lae township.
+The guns were disliked by some of the division's gunners due to their inaccuracy and strong muzzle blast.
+The 9th Division's staff officers regarded them as a success though, as the guns could be readily transported on small vehicles, boats and sledges.
+Jeeps proved to be unsuitable as gun tractors.
+The 7th Division's 25-pounder Shorts were used during the fighting in the Ramu Valley in October 1943.
+On one occasion, a single gun was transported through difficult terrain to support the 2/27th Battalion and suppressed several Japanese artillery guns that fired on the Australian infantry.

-From June 1944 the artillery complement of each of the jungle divisions was increased from one to two field regiments.
-Each regiment continued to comprise two batteries equipped with standard 25-pounders and one with short 25-pounders.
-The QF 25-pounder Short was used by some Australian artillery units in New Guinea, the Solomon Islands and Borneo until the end of the war.
-During the Battle of Pearl Ridge in Bougainville a battery of eight 25-pounder Shorts from the 4th Field Regiment supported the advice until the infantry advanced beyond the range of these guns.
+From June 1944, the artillery complement of each of the jungle divisions other than the 5th Division was expanded from one to two or three field regiments.
+This change reflected the Army's greater use of artillery to minimise its casualties when attacking Japanese defensive positions.
+Each field regiment continued to comprise two batteries equipped with standard 25-pounders and one with 25-pounder Shorts.

+The 25-pounder Short was used by some Australian artillery units in New Guinea, the Solomon Islands and Borneo until the end of the war.
+During the Battle of Pearl Ridge in Bougainville during December 1944, a battery of eight 25-pounder Shorts from the 4th Field Regiment supported the advancing Australian infantry until they moved beyond the range of these guns.
 They were then replaced by standard 25-pounders which the personnel of the regiment's three batteries crewed in rotation.
-A battery of QF 25-pounder Shorts was the first artillery ashore during the 7th Division's landing at Balikpapan in Borneo on 1 July 1945.
+A battery of 25-pounder Shorts was the first artillery ashore during the 7th Division's landing at Balikpapan in Borneo on 1 July 1945.

-The QF 25-pounder Short was declared obsolete in 1946 and removed from service.
-The Army's regular units continued to use the standard QF 25-pounder until the early 1960s and reserve units retained the guns until 1975.
+Following the end of the Second World War the Australian Army and its artillery force were greatly reduced in size.
+Senior members of the Royal Australian Artillery decided in April 1946 that the post-war Army did not require specialised mountain artillery units.
+The 25-pounder Short was declared obsolete in 1946 and removed from service.
+Another unique Australian variant of the standard 25-pounder, the Yeramba self-propelled gun, was developed during 1949 and 1950 and used by the Army until 1957.
+The Army's regular units were equipped with standard 25-pounders until the early 1960s and reserve units retained the guns until 1975.